 Advice on Staying Safe During COVID-19 in Shared Accommodation

-Home News Advice on Staying Safe During COVID-19 in Shared Accommodation
+Home Blogs and News Advice on Staying Safe During COVID-19 in Shared Accommodation

 With the Covid-19 Pandemic about to begin its third year, it’s plain to see the ways our lives have changed.
 We are given mandated isolation periods, we must ensure consistent hygiene practices and not wearing a mask is a thing of the past.
 But these changes are to keep ourselves, our peers, and the most vulnerable in our society safe.
 Living in shared accommodation, especially with people you don’t know, can make it challenging to know what to do regarding Covid safety for yourself and those you live with.
 We would therefore like to share with you the government advice and tips on staying safe during the pandemic (up to date as of 06/01/2022).